ufukusubutun/wireless_backhaul_reliability/README.md

 IN PROGRESS - will be updated soon.

 This repo contains:
-* our script used to generate the figures in the paper,
+* our script used to generate the figures in the paper 'nyu_att_clean_3_26.ipynb',
-* and an AI agent generated notebook based on our script for easy testing of different parameters
+* and an AI agent generated notebook based on our script for easy testing of different parameters `wireless_backhaul_sweep_workflow.ipynb`

 All results in the publication were produced by our own script, which we verified for correctness in the cases considered.